Tips for How to Clean Your Driving Record

 A clean driving record is the result of being a safe driver.

-What does a clean driving record mean?
+What is considered a clean driving record?
 If you have no accumulated points, accidents, convictions, tickets, or claims, then congratulations—you have a squeaky clean driving record!

 Here are some of the incidents that could mar your clean record: